Published:

 Saria is a machine learning and artificial intelligence expert.
 She has a vision for health care that is able to save lives by utilizing advanced computer science and statistical principles.

 She has created computer algorithms that hospitals can use to recognize sepsis, a life-threatening condition that claims the lives of more hospital patients every year than breast and prostate cancer combined.
-Last year, she was named to MIT’s “35 Innovators Under 35” for her work building next generation diagnostic and treatment-planning tools for health care.
-In 2016, Saria received the DARPA’s Young Faculty Award for work in machine learning and causal inference for making personalized recommendations.
+Last year, she was named to MIT Technology Review’s “35 Innovators Under 35” for her work building next-generation diagnostic and treatment planning tools.
+In 2016, Saria received DARPA’s Young Faculty Award for her work in machine learning and causal inference on making personalized recommendations.